KPKhair/DataExtraction/README.md

 ## How It Works
 1. The application accepts:
-   DataExtraction <BankName> <InputFilePath>
+   DataExtraction.exe <BankName> <InputFilePath>
+   e.g. DataExtraction.exe Barclay C:\Banks\Barclay\DataExtractor_Example_Input.csv
+2. There is parser of Bank name Barclay created in this application for testing.
-2. It automatically detects and uses the correct parser for the given bank.
+3. It automatically detects and uses the correct parser for the given bank.
-3. The CSV file is cleaned and processed.
+4. The CSV file is cleaned and processed.
-4. The output CSV is saved in the same folder with `_Output` added to the filename.
+5. The output CSV is saved in the same folder with `_Output` added to the filename.

 ---